- Open enrollment for 2022 coverage in Mississippi will begin November 1, 2021. It’s expected to continue through January 15, 2022.

 Highest percentage of subsidy-eligible enrollees in the country

-Almost all of Mississippi’s exchange enrollees — 97 percent — received premium subsidies in 2020 (that’s the highest rate in the nation; the nationwide average was 86 percent; this is unsurprising, since subsidy eligibility is based on income, and Mississippi has the lowest average household income in the US).
+Almost all of Mississippi’s exchange enrollees — 98% — were receiving premium subsidies as of early 2021 (that’s the highest rate in the nation; the nationwide average was 86%; this is unsurprising, since subsidy eligibility is based on income, and Mississippi has the lowest average household income in the US).

 When can I enroll in health insurance in Mississippi?

 In 2021, Mississippi continues to be one of three states (the others are Indiana and West Virginia) where the cost of cost-sharing reductions is spread across plans at all metal levels (broad loading), instead of being added only to silver plan rates (silver loading).
-Although the rate filing memo for Molina’s 2021 plans in Mississippi indicated that the cost of CSR was going to be added only to silver plan rates, the Mississippi Insurance Department confirmed that was an error (Molina uses silver loading in other states, but not in Mississippi and that part of the filing had not been adjusted for Mississippi).
-When broad loading is used, enrollees are less likely to see the sort of bargains on non-silver plans that are available in areas where silver loading is used.
+West Virginia is transitioning to a silver loading approach for 2022, but the Mississippi Insurance Department has confirmed that broad loading will continue in Mississippi in 2022.

 For perspective, here’s a look at how premiums have changed in prior years: